-TaRL Africa’s team in Nigeria supports Teaching at the Right Level (TaRL) programming across five states.
-While there are variations in the design of the programs across the different states, in all states children in either grade three to grade five or grade four to grade six are assessed and grouped by learning level rather than age or grade.
-TaRL programmes focus on foundation reading (in either English or Hausa) and Math for one and a half to two hours a day.
-Adamawa, Borno and Yobe TaRL Africa has provided technical support to UNICEF and Non Governmental Organisations andand state government partners in North East Nigeria since 2018.
-This was the first TaRL pilot in Nigeria, and the first time TaRL had been piloted in a conflict setting.
+TaRL Africa’s team in Nigeria supports Teaching at the Right Level (TaRL) programming across seven states – Borno, Kano, Kebbi, Adamawa, Yobe, Bauchi, and Kaduna.
+While there are variations in the design of the programs across the different states, in all states, primary four to primary six children are assessed and grouped by learning level rather than age or grade.
+TaRL programmes focus on foundational literacy (Kanuri in Borno and English) and Maths for one-and-a-half to two-and-a-half hours a day.
+TaRL Africa provides technical support to the state governments, and in some states, through UNICEF or the British Council.